 The Historic Preservation Division promotes a World Class community by working collaboratively with all citizens to advance the economic, cultural and environmental qualities of the city through preserving, enhancing, and promoting Fort Collins' significant heritage and saving the places that are meaningful to our citizens.
 We demonstrate our commitment to our citizens' vision through predictable, transparent, and responsive processes based on best practices, while continuously striving for innovation and improvement.

-- Staff support for the Landmark Preservation Commission
+- Staff support for the Historic Preservation Commission

 - Guidance and support for applications to State and Federal Income Tax Credit Programs